WaseemAlkurdi/MU_sm8150pkg_Tutorial/3_Build_instructions.md

 Stamp build.
 (SurfaceDuo) $
 ```
-**IMPORTANT: Not doing this step, will result in a cryptic error message about a missing file.**
+**IMPORTANT: Not doing this step will result in a cryptic error message about a missing file.**

 And finally, the moment of truth ... kickstart the build as follows: